Designations Congruent with Things: A Correspondence In Two Parts

 Dictation 21

 Hey Maks, how are you?
-I’m doing well, Hermann and I just moved into a pre-furnished apartment.
-It’s a little weird, the aesthetic is a little off, the bookshelves have no lateral borders, but it faces the Wall.
+I’m doing well, Hermann and I just moved into a furnished apartment.
+It’s a little weird, the aesthetic is off, the bookshelves have no lateral borders, but it faces the Wall.
 The Wall the wall.
 The apartment.
 Not the bookshelf, which is bolted into a different wall.
 Our apartment faces The Wall and it is made of walls.
 One of those walls has a bookshelf built into it.

-There you go, champ, all right.
+There ya go, champ, all right.

-That’s just really nice.
-I’ve been writing to you, too, I just haven’t been sending any of this because it’s a little bit depressing—no one wants that, not nowadays.
+That’s really nice.
+I’ve been writing to you, too, I just haven’t been sending any of this because it’s a little depressing—no one wants that, not nowadays.
 Everything is great.
 Our civilization continues.
 We rule the planet.
 Sweet.
 You’re probably already—

 You’re probably a little bit sad right now.

-And by 'a little bit sad' I mean—
+And by “a little bit sad” I mean—

 You don’t need this kind of thing, Maks, I know you don’t.